Planning & Assessment

 Preservation Surveys focus on preventive care and mitigating deterioration and damage by analyzing policies, practices, and conditions in an institution and their impact on collections.
 A Preservation Survey is a valuable tool in fundraising for collections care and often a prerequisite for grants and other funding opportunities.

-DHPSNY has worked closely with the New York Council of Nonprofits (NYCON) to develop a curriculum geared specifically toward assisting small- and medium-sized institutions with engaging in strategic planning in a thoughtful way.
-This curriculum consists of two webinars administered approximately four months apart, with assignments and a retreat occurring between the two webinars.
+DHPSNY has worked closely with the New York Council of Nonprofits (NYCON) to develop a curriculum geared specifically toward assisting small- and medium-sized cultural collecting institutions with engaging in strategic planning in a thoughtful way.
+This curriculum consists of two webinars, data collection via an online survey, and a virtual retreat under the guidance of a designated facilitator from DHPSNY or NYCON staff.
 The product of Strategic Planning Assistance is a document that establishes a common vision, an outline of strategic goals and objectives, recommendations for the effective allocation of resources, and an organizational structure that will support the work of implementation.